ahaiselden/Minesweeper/README.md

 - Improved fonts for scoring
 - Styling changes to better emulate window 3.1.
 - Help in windows 3.1 notepad style window.
+- Overflow on small screens so 'menu' is not changed.

 <!-- CONTACT -->